Abhi76076/GenAI_ChatApp/README.md

 pip install -r requirements.txt
 ```
 # 5. 🔐 Set Your API Key Securely
+- rename example.secrets.toml file as secrets.toml
-- Add your Google API key to .streamlit/secrets.toml:
+- Add your Google API key to
 - GOOGLE_API_KEY = "your-real-api-key"
 - Alternatively, you can set it as an environment variable: